-- 2. Standard-Minor Arterials.
-Those streets which more commonly provide for intermediate length trips, thus serving through- traffic movement in trade areas or feeding traffic to the principal and primary arterial streets from lower order activity areas not served by such routes.
+- 2. Minor Arterials.
+Those streets which more commonly provide for intermediate length trips, thus serving through- traffic movement in trade areas or feeding traffic to the principal arterial streets from lower order activity areas not served by such routes.
 Within the Town, the following are minor arterials: Highway N from the Town Hall property south, Highway BB west of Highway N, and other highways that may in the future be designated as principal arterials by WisDOT or the MPO. - (b) Collector streets.
 Those streets which provide moderate speed movement of persons and goods, and that collect and distribute internal traffic within large areas.
 Within the Town, the following are collector streets: Highway BB east of Highway N, Gaston Road, Vilas Road, Highway AB, Highway MN, and other roads and highways that may in the future be designated as collector streets by WisDOT or the MPO.
-They are basically local streets which usually, because of more directness of routing and higher capacity than other local streets, receive higher volumes of traffic to be distributed from or collected toward nearby arterial streets.
-The dual purpose streets of the collector family are also subclassified into two subclasses, namely connectors and distributors. - (c) Neighborhood Connector Streets.
-Those streets which perform a semi-arterial function as

-Commented [MR11]: "RDU" abbreviation has a different meaning in Comp Plan well as serving as distribution and land access streets direct traffic from local streets within a land division, subdivision, or condominium development to the arterial and collector street network, and which provide connectivity between adjoining subdivisions, to neighborhood facilities such as parks and schools, and to neighborhood commercial and job centers.
-Within the Town, the following are neighborhood connector streets: Sandpiper Trail, Damascus Trail, American Way, Ridge Road, Nora Road, Jargo Road, Vilas Hope Road, Hope Road, Natvig Road, Coffeytown Road, Femrite Drive, and other roads and highways that may in the future be designated as neighborhood connector streets by the Town Board.
+Neighborhood Connector Those which Streets. streets traffic from within local streets division, subdivision, or condominium development to the arterial and collector street network and which provide connectivity between adjoining subdivisions, to neighborhood facilities suc as parks and schools, and to neighborhood commercial and job centers.
+Within the Town, the following are neighborhood connector streets: Sandpiper Trail, Damascus Trail, American Way Ridge Road, Nora Road, Jargo Road, Vilas Hope Road, Hope Road, Natvig Road, Coffeetow Road, Femrite Drive, and other roads and highways that may in the future be designated a neighborhood connector streets by the Town Board.